bibhuticoder/20-Hour-Forest/README.md

 # 20-Hour-Forest
 Clone of "Forest" android app with "20 hr rule " feature.
-Firebase is used for data storage, so it requires internet conection to run.
+Firebase is used for data storage, so it requires internet connection to run.

 ## Additional features
 - 20 hour rule